Skip to main content

 • Finance contract lease agreement

-The dealer will also provide you with your new license plate and registration.
+• Provide you with your new license plate and registration.

 • If you're transferring a plate, this will be noted on your Application for a Michigan Title.

-• The original vehicle title with:
+• Original title with:

 • Complete and accurate odometer reading or mileage statement